apparebit/shantay/README.md

- 5. *Buggy distribution*: Three CSV files in the distribution of zipped archives of zipped CSV files, `sor-global-2024-08-29-full-00030-00002.csv`, `sor-global-2024-09-13-full-00011-00000.csv`, and `sor-global-2024-09-14-full-00046-00001.csv`, contain severe violations of the CSV format.
-For instance, the first file not only intermingles two different conventions for escaping quotes, `""` and `\"`, but also manages to get both of them wrong.
-Not surprisingly, that trips up Pola.rs' and PyArrow's CSV parsers. 😡
+ 5. *Buggy distribution*: Three CSV files in the distribution of zipped archives of zipped CSV files, `sor-global-2024-08-29-full-00030-00002.csv`, `sor-global-2024-09-13-full-00011-00000.csv`, and `sor-global-2024-09-14-full-00046-00001.csv`, contain coding errors such as invalid and overlapping combinations of quotes escaped as `""` and `\"`.
+Not surprisingly, they trip up Pola.rs' and PyArrow's CSV parsers.
+Additionally, CSV files use empty strings as well as `[]` to encode empty lists.
+While technically valid, the latter parses as a list with a single `null` and hence must be filtered out before. 😡
  6. *Limited data availability*: According to the EU's data retention policy, "after 18 months (540 days), the daily dumps are removed from the data download section and are archived in a cold storage."
 It is unclear what